Taste of Sapmi

 Nose to tail

-Sustainable, free-range, nose to tail, minimal wastage of raw materials, these are the clearest and strongest food trends in the world right now.
+Sustainable, free-range, nose to tail, minimal wastage of raw materials, these are clear and strong food trends in the world.
 It is a good trend as it creates an awareness of the value of food and respect for the planet we live on.
 But this is old news for Sweden’s indigenous people, the Sami.
 The Sami have a long tradition of living in sync with nature.

 South Sapmi